Physiotherapy Treatment for Back Pain Relief in Delhi

 Best Physiotherapy Exercises for Back Pain at Home

-Home exercises are the backbone (no pun intended) of any successful back pain rehabilitation programme.
-I give all my patients at AlignBody a structured home programme, because what happens between clinic appointments matters just as much as the treatment itself.
-These are the exercises I most commonly prescribe to patients at our Delhi physiotherapy clinic – they are safe for most people with non-specific low back pain and can be started today.
+Home exercises are the backbone of any successful back pain rehabilitation programme.
+These are the exercises I most commonly prescribe to patients at our Delhi physiotherapy clinic — they are safe for most people with non-specific low back pain and can be started today.

 1. Cat-Cow Stretch (Spinal Mobility)